 The pleasantly comfortable volunteers’ dorm, which I shared with 5 other ladies, is located on the 1st floor of the building.
 The shared bathroom was clean and right next to our room.
 The center provided bedsheets and pillowcases for us, so I only needed to bring my sleeping bag for a warner sleep.

 What did I eat during my volunteer at Manjushri KMC?

-The centre offered tasty vegetarian meals three times a day for its volunteers.
+The center offered tasty vegetarian meals three times a day for its volunteers.
 Some of them were the best vegetarian dishes I’d ever had in my life.

 What kinds of work did I do?

 At the beginning of each day, the volunteer coordinator would allocate different tasks to the volunteers.
 The tasks varied depending on the season.

 I mostly worked in the laundry with tasks such as ironing, folding the bedsheets and pillowcases, and re-organizing the laundry space.
 The other tasks I did were vacuuming and cleaning a guestroom, cleaning a food tank, carrying tents from the forest back to the center, and helping with lunch preparation in the kitchen.